A topic from the subject of Electrolysis in Chemistry.

 Key Concepts

-• Electrolysis is a process that uses electricity to separate metals from their compounds.
+• Electrolysis is a process that uses direct current electricity to drive a non-spontaneous chemical reaction.
+In the context of metal separation, it involves using electricity to separate metals from their compounds or solutions.

-• The metal atoms then deposit on the cathode.
+• The reduced metal atoms deposit onto the cathode, forming a layer of pure metal.

 Applications